M-BenAli/Progressive-learning/README.md

 Progressive learning is a general purpose knowledge management system.
 The main features of the app are:
 * Enable users to create learning-goals and categorize them.
-* Users can store and manage their resource URL's in a central place instead of constantly looking them up.
+* Users can store, manage and refer to their their resource link URL's in a central place instead of constantly looking them up.

 The app is developed using the SEAN(Sequelize, Express, Angular, Node) stack and with MYSQL as the database.
 It consists of a server and front-end module